 Since opening in 1911, the New Orleans Museum of Art (known simply as "NOMA") has assembled more than 40,000 works of art – an impressive compilation considering the museum opened with only nine pieces.
 NOMA's vast collection ranges from early Asian works to European masterpieces from the 16th to 20th centuries.
-While here, be sure to stroll through the Sydney and Walda Besthoff Sculpture Garden, where you'll find works by famed artists like Henry Moore and Antoine Bourdelle.
+While here, be sure to stroll through the Sydney and Walda Besthoff Sculpture Garden – located adjacent to the museum in City Park.
+Among the park's Spanish-moss covered live oaks, you'll find 64 sculptures designed by artists from around the world.

-Situated at the southern end of City Park (near the main entrance), NOMA welcomes visitors Tuesday through Sunday from 10 a.m. to 5 p.m., and until 9 p.m. on Fridays.
-While entry to the sculpture garden alone is free, admission to the museum is $10 for adults and $6 for children ages 7 to 17.
-The museum also offers free admission on Wednesdays.
+Situated at the southern end of City Park (near the main entrance), NOMA welcomes visitors from 10 a.m. to 6 p.m.
+Tuesday through Thursday; from 10 a.m. to 9 p.m. on Fridays; and from 10 a.m. to 5 p.m. on Saturdays and 11 a.m. to 5 p.m. on Sundays.
+The Canal Streetcar offers the closest stop at the foot of Lelong Drive (steps from the museum's entrance).
+The No. 91 bus also stops at Lelong Drive.
+While entry to the sculpture garden alone is free, admission to the museum is $12 for adults and $6 for children ages 7 to 17.
+The museum also offers free admission on Wednesdays for residents of Louisiana.
 For more information, check out NOMA's website.

 More Best Things To Do in New Orleans